 Occasionally, Goldendoodles and other dogs will smell bad in a way that is stronger than usual, does not appear to come from an outside source, and will not dissipate over time or with good washing and grooming.
 Foul, persistent odors emanating from their skin, breath, or other parts of the body may be indicative of a medical problem.

-Even if you do a good job of caring for your Goldendoodle’s dental health, bad breath is sometimes a sign of something even more serious like kidney failure or diabetes.
+Even if you do a good job of caring for your Goldendoodle’s dental health by frequently brushing their teeth with dog toothpaste, it’s possible that plaque and periodontal disease can still develop.
+Bad breath in a dogs’ mouth is sometimes a sign of something even more serious like kidney failure or diabetes.
 Either way, if your pet’s breath reeks consistently, talk to your vet!

 Anal Sacs and Excessive Flatulence

-Meanwhile, on the other end of the dog, we might be expecting our dogs’ rear ends to stink.
+Meanwhile, on the other end of the dog, we might be expecting our dogs’ anus to stink.
 However, it is possible to identify issues there as well.
-Dogs can of course fart just as we do, but if your Goldendoodle consistently clears the room, it may mean there is something not right with their digestive health.
+Dogs can, of course, fart just as we do, but if your Goldendoodle consistently clears the room, it may mean there is something not right with their digestive health.
 This could indicate a need to change their diet.
 Picking quality dog food can make a big difference.

-There is one other reason your Goldendoodle’s butt might be overly offensive: overfull or leaking anal sacs!
+There is one other reason your Goldendoodle’s butt might be overly offensive: overfull or leaking anal glands!
 Pretty gross, I know.
-All dogs secrete a smelly fluid from sacs on their rear, which can sometimes fill up too much and start to irritate the animal (this is often the reason for “scooting” behavior or too much licking in that area).
+All dogs secrete a smelly fluid from sacs on their rear, which can sometimes fill up too much and start to irritate the animal (this is often the reason for “scooting” behavior, inflammation, or too much licking in that area).
 A veterinarian can express these manually for you as needed to relieve the discomfort.

 Skin and Ear Infections